rabbitmq/rabbitmq-website/site/tutorial-two-java.md

     }

-Using that code we may be sure that even if you kill a worker using CTRL+C while it was processing a message, nothing will be lost.
+Using this code we can be sure that even if you kill a worker using CTRL+C while it was processing a message, nothing will be lost.
 Soon after the worker dies all unacknowledged messages will be redelivered.

 > #### Forgotten acknowledgment
 >
-> It's a pretty common mistake to miss `basic_ack`.
+> It's a common mistake to miss the `basicAck`.
 It's an easy error,
 > but the consequences are serious.
 Messages will be redelivered
-> when your client quits (which may look like random redelivery),
+> when your client quits (which may look like random redelivery), but
 > RabbitMQ will eat more and more memory as it won't be able to release
 > any unacked messages.
 >